wilsonparson/wilsonparson.com/src/wiki/books/clean-architecture.md

 - I didn't realize it was Uncle Bob himself that coined the SOLID acronym.
 - He doesn't cover them in detail here, but he does in _Agile Software Development, Principles, Patterns, and Practices_.

 ## Ch.
-7: The Single Responsibility Principle
+7: SRP: The Single Responsibility Principle

 Least well understood principle. **Not** "every module should do just one thing" (although there _is_ a principle like that).
 The main thing to keep in mind here is that it's literally about avoiding having two devs work in the same file to fulfill requests for different actors.